 Outcome: Promoting the benefits of sport and recreation to over 50 indigenous students and creating a positive lifestyle and behavioural change by motivating and setting goals for the future.

 Focus: To encourage young people to set positive goals for themselves, plan for the future and develop their engagement skills.

-Audience: Indigenous males and their parents that are either being case managed by PCYC Police or who are identified by the nominated schools as youth at risk.
+Audience: Indigenous males that are either being case managed by PCYC Police or who are identified by the nominated schools as youth at risk.

 Delivery: It is a 10-week program where each week a different presenter will cover topics such as anger management, drugs and alcohol, healthy eating, crime avoidance.

-Outcomes: Delivers workshops to over 60 young indigenous males from across the Sutherland Shire.
-This program aims to have a positive impact in these young lives by seeing a healthier way to live with positive life choices and experiences.
+Outcomes: This program aims to have a positive impact in these young lives by seeing a healthier way to live with positive life choices and experiences.

 Focus: To engage indigenous students from low socio-economic backgrounds, through teamwork.

 Delivery: Developed with Endeavour High School, the program teaches students to repair and recondition old and broken bikes, which are donated to local community service organisations.
 The students will be mentored along the way and their behaviours and progress monitored.

 Outcome: Engages over 30 students, to learn new hands on skills, while encouraging student learning and development though active participation